alvinqingxing/codewars/README.md

-# Codewars solutions
-Solutions for various Codewars katas
+These are my solutions for various Codewars katas